Information for exchange students

-In this scheme you can see the courses offered to exchange students by the Bachelor's programme Biomedical Sciences at Utrecht University for 2022/2023.
+On this page you can find detailed information about the courses of Biomedical Sciences that are open for exchange students for 2023/2024.
 Semester 1 (fall) is split into periods 1 and 2.
 Semester 2 (spring) is split into periods 3 and 4.

 It is also possible to follow two courses at the Biomedical Sciences programme and two courses at another Utrecht University faculty.
 The Faculty of Social Sciences and the Faculty of Science offer courses that complement our own courses.